 There is also a local legend that in the past there was an elephant that had been domesticated but it became rebellious.
 As the elephant decided to swim to the mainland, its three baby elephants followed it but they unfortunately drowned and transformed into rocks.
 These rocks according to the legend can be seen in the northern coast of the island.

-Despite the different tales on how the name came about, it is certain that Ko Chang refers to the name of a beast.
 The island measures about 217 square kilometers and much of it remains to be inland rain forest that is unspoiled.
 It has several notable waterfalls with the Khlong Neung being the largest of them all cascading down a 120 metre high cliff.
-Khao Salak Phet, the highest peak in the Island stands at an imposing 744 metres.
+Khao Salak Phet, the highest peak in the island stands at an imposing 744 metres.

 There are a wide variety of birds in the island, macaques and mongoose that roam the forest.
 There are also various reptiles, the great hornbill and other types of wildlife.
 It is also possible to spot some dolphins at the southeast coast.
 Koh Chang is presently a developed island and more new developments are sprouting up with every passing month.